ashishtiwari1993/ashish.one/content/blogs/go-logs-on-elk.md

 ---
-title: "Shift Golang logs with ELKB stack"
+title: "Shipping Golang logs with ELKB stack"
 date: 2020-06-06T23:31:33+05:30
 draft: false
 type: "post"
 ogtype: "article"
 tags: ["ELK","ELKB","Elasticsearch","Kibana","Logstash","Go","Golang","Logrus","Logs","JSON"]
-slug: "Shift-Golang-logs-with-ELKB-stack"
+slug: "Shipping-Golang-logs-with-ELKB-stack"
 ---

 ## Goal of this blog

 In this blog, I am going to show you how easily we can write logs to the files in Golang.
-As well as we are going  to shift all logs on elasticsearch with EKB (Elasticsearch, Kibana, Beats).
+As well as we are going  to store all logs on elasticsearch with EKB (Elasticsearch, Kibana, Beats).

 ## Why ELKB stack ?